 The cargo must be evenly loaded on both sides of the truck.
 If one side is heavier than the other, making simple maneuvers such as changing lanes or turning could be deadly.
 The uneven distribution of weight could cause the entire truck to turn on its side, putting the truck driver and other drivers in grave danger.

-If the cargo is properly loaded and within the acceptable weight range, it can still lead to an accident if it’s not secured.
+If the cargo is properly loaded and within the acceptable weight range, it can still lead to a crash if it’s not secured.
 The cargo could easily topple over at some point during the trip, creating a loud noise that could take the driver by surprise and cause him to swerve into another lane.
 Unsecured cargo could also affect the distribution of the weight if it begins to shift around.
 If too much cargo falls to one side, then the truck may flip over the next time the driver turns or changes lanes.

 Of course, unsecured cargo could also cause injuries or fatalities if it begins to fly off of the back of the truck.
 Drivers may not have time to swerve out of the way to avoid cargo that is heading in their direction.
 Even if the cargo doesn’t hit a vehicle, it could still be dangerous if it lands in the middle on a highway and creates a road hazard.